bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

 Basic client for [Reflag.com](https://reflag.com).
 If you're using React, you'll be better off with the Reflag React SDK.

-Reflag supports feature toggling, tracking feature usage, [collecting feedback](#qualitative-feedback-on-beta-features) on features, and [remotely configuring features](#remote-config).
+Reflag supports flag toggling, tracking flag usage, [collecting feedback](#qualitative-feedback-on-beta-flags) on flags, and [remotely configuring flags](#remote-config).

 ## Install